 Sleep trackers are useful tools that help you keep track of how you sleep each night.
 One of the most beneficial aspects may very well be the ability to look objectively at your sleeping habits in order to realize reoccurring themes.
 Maybe you have a more restless night on Sundays because you are already planning your Monday morning.
 By more or less creating a sleep diary, you can start to target the things that prevent you from getting a restorative sleep.
 At the end of the day, you should trust your body over your tracker.
 In fact, scientists have found a new sleep disorder called Orthosomnia, a disorder where you become obsessed with “correct” sleep.
 Trackers are turning into a new source of anxiety and people are keeping themselves awake worrying about their sleep.

-So use your tracker wisely, trust what your body is telling you and go to sleep.
+So use your tracker wisely, trust what your body is telling you, and use that comfy mattress pad to your advantage.